nicholasbirochi/nicholasbirochi/README.md

 ###
 <h3 align="left">👩‍💻  About Me</h3>
-<h4 align="left">My name is Nicholas Birochi and I'm a Data Analytics, from Volkswagen!</h2>
+<h4 align="left">I'm a Data Analyst at Volkswagen, focused on transforming data into insights.</h2>

 ###